playfulprogramming/playfulprogramming/content/blog/what-is-use-form-state-and-status/index.md

 ![The server passes down data via async server components and is passed back data via server actions](../what-are-react-server-actions/back-and-forth-server-actions.svg)

-This is a great _almost_ bi-directional communication.
+This is a great _almost_ bi-directional communication from [React Server Components](/posts/what-are-react-server-components) and back.

 > Why do you say "almost"?
 What's missing?